spring-projects/spring-retry/README.md

 When the retry is exhausted, you also have the option to handle the failed item in a different way, instead of calling the `RetryCallback` (which is now presumed to be likely to fail).
 As in the stateless case, this option is provided by the `RecoveryCallback`, which you can provide by passing it in to the `execute` method of `RetryOperations`.

-The decision to retry or not is actually delegated to a regular `RetryPolicy`, so the usual concerns about limits and timeouts can be injected there (see the next section).
+The decision to retry or not is actually delegated to a regular `RetryPolicy`, so the usual concerns about limits and timeouts can be injected there (see the [Additional Dependencies](#Additional_Dependencies) section).

 ## Retry Policies